nilearn/nilearn/doc/connectivity/parcellating.rst

       clustering after spatially-smoothing the data.

-    Both clustering algorithms (as well as many others) are provided by this object :class:`nilearn.parcellations.Parcellations` and full
+    Both clustering algorithms (as well as many others) are provided by this object :class:`nilearn.regions.Parcellations` and full
     code example in
     :ref:`here<sphx_glr_auto_examples_03_connectivity_plot_rest_clustering.py>`.
     Ward clustering is the easiest to use, as it can be done with the Feature